-Tennessee Board Of Regents Approves 2.6 Percent Increase In In-State Tuition Rates
+Tennessee Board of Regents approves 2.6 percent increase in In-State Tuition Rates

-The Tennessee Board of Regents Friday approved a 2.6 percent increase in in-state tuition rates at its community and technical colleges for 2017-18.
+The Tennessee Board of Regents has approved a 2.6 percent increase in in-state tuition rates at its community and technical colleges for 2017-18.
+Except for one year when the Tennessee Colleges of Applied Technology asked for a small increase in fees rather than tuition, it is the lowest increase for the community and technical colleges combined since 1991-92.

 Add your comments below